Comp211-FA24/lab-00/README.md

 #### Customization

 As mentioned, Vim is highly customizable.
 Specifically, Vim looks for settings in `~/.vimrc` (`~` is your home directory).
 That file contains the line `set relativenumber`, which enables relative line numbering.
 To turn it off, simply comment that line out.

 However, recall from [earlier](#mounted-directory-mntlearncli) that in the container, changes to `~/.vimrc` will be reverted when you restart the container.
-For your changes to persist, you need to edit `/mnt/learncli/.vimrc`.
-To allow Vim to discover that file, when the container is started, that file is automatically copied to `~/.vimrc`.

-First, check if `/mnt/learncli/.vimrc` exists with `ls -a /mnt/learncli`.
-If it doesn't exist, this is because the file was added as of 8/25/24.
-In that case, your container has an up-to-date copy, so run `cp ~/.vimrc /mnt/learncli/.vimrc`.

-Then, run `vim /mnt/learncli/.vimrc` to edit it.
-Save the file and exit.
-Then, to apply the changes, you can either copy that file to `~/.vimrc` or restart your container.
+See the comments at the top of `~/.vimrc` for how to make changes permanent.

 #### File tree and EasyMotion